andrewletten/rescomp/README.md

 <!-- badges: end -->

-*Disclaimer: `rescomp` is still in the early stages of development.
-Please use with caution and perform your own sanity checks.
-Feedback and pull requests very welcome.*

 *rescomp* is an R package that supports the definition, simulation and visualization of ODE models of ecological consumer-resource interactions.
 In essence, it is a consumer-resource modelling focused